ibm-cloud-docs/account/account-types.md

 # Account types
 {: #accounts}

 You can start building on {{site.data.keyword.Bluemix}} for free.
-When you are ready to grow, upgrade and pay only for what you use beyond free allowances. {{site.data.keyword.Bluemix}} has four different account types that you can choose from: Lite, Pay-As-You-Go, Subscription, and Promo.
-You can use any of the account types to get started in {{site.data.keyword.Bluemix_notm}} - simply choose the one that best suits your needs.
+When you're ready to grow, upgrade and pay only for what you use beyond free allowances. {{site.data.keyword.Bluemix}} has four different account types: Lite, Pay-As-You-Go, Subscription, and Promo.
+Choose the one that best suits your needs.
 {:shortdesc}

 ## Account comparison
 {: #compare}

 The following table provides a comparison of Lite, Pay-As-You-Go, and Subscription accounts.
-For more information about each account, see the sections that follow.

 |  | Lite  | Pay-As-You-Go | Subscription |
 |--------------------|--------------------|--------------------|--------------------|